 The importance of grandparents in the lives of children cannot be denied.
 Before our culture became so mobile, it was common for children to grow up surrounded by extended family, including one or both sets of grandparents.
 Seniors often moved in with their adult children and young grandkids when they became frail.

-Yet, even as my kids were growing up with weekly grandparent visits as a regular part of their lives, they were already in the minority.
+My own childhood mirrored this now quaint picture of the past, and I've always felt happy about the fact that my children were involved with both sets of their grandparents as they grew up.
+Yet, even though my kids enjoyed weekly grandparent visits, they were already in the minority.
 Many of their friends rarely saw their own grandparents, who often lived hundreds (if not thousands) of miles away.
-Even with the obstacle of distance, I heard many of these young children talk excitedly about seeing grandparents whenever they could.
+But, even with the obstacle of distance, I heard many of these young children talk excitedly about seeing Grandma and Grandpa over holidays and whenever they could.

-These young caregivers are often in what should be their formative adult years, yet they are torn between trying to better their lives through education and job advancement, and the loyalty they feel toward their aging—often ailing—grandparent.
+When I was growing up, few grandparents lived to the ages of 85, 90 and beyond.
+But as modern medical care helps people live longer, more grandchildren are stepping up to provide care for their elders.
+These young caregivers are in what should be their formative adult years, yet they are torn between bettering their lives through education and job advancement, and the loyalty they feel toward their aging family members.

-Celebrate National Grandparent's Day
+Celebrate National Grandparents Day

-During the 1970s, a grassroots effort spearheaded by Marian Lucille Herndon McQuade of West Virginia led to the creation of a day set aside to celebrate grandparents.
+The bond between a grandparent and grandchild is precious and unique.
+During the 1970s, a grassroots effort spearheaded by Marian McQuade of West Virginia led to the creation of a day set aside to celebrate this relationship.

 Grandparents Day was deemed a national holiday in 1978 and is celebrated each year on the first Sunday after Labor Day.
 The purpose of this special day is to “honor grandparents, give them the opportunity to show love for their children’s children, and to help younger generations become aware of the strength, information and guidance that older people can offer.”